kairo19/loopmania/assumptions.md

 -----------------------------------------------------------------------------------------------------------------------------------
 ### BuildingAssumptions:
+- Allow Buildings to be placed over existing buildings.
+Effects will still continue
 #### TowerBuildingAssumptions:
 - During a battle within a shooting radius of **5** tiles, enemies will be attacked by the tower for **20** damage.